jourquin/Nodus/doc/services/services-workflow.md

 To create or replace the service line from a computed shortest path:

 1. Keep Shortest path checked when adding a new service, or check it explicitly while editing an existing service.
 2. Choose the mode and means to use for the computation.
+Positive values compute the route for that concrete means.
+With `-1`, the route is computed on means 1, which has the widest link availability, and the completed service is then made available to all means supported over every link of that route.
 3. Select the origin node on the map.
 After this selection, Shortest path is disabled until the workflow ends.
 4. Select zero or more intermediate route nodes in the order they must be visited.
 5. Select the destination node.